Home

 It's no secret that taxes (or SKAT in Danish) are high in Denmark.
 But, despite them being high, they are important because they provide many personal benefits as well as help support the well functioning welfare state.

 For example, your taxes will contribute to education (in fact, university students get paid 5,000DKK/month), universal healthcare, heavily subsidized childcare, well-functioning infrastructure and public transportation.
-If you want some good bedtime reading, then have a look at this document, which explains in detail where taxes go to.

 Warning: If you don't apply for your tax card in time your employer will withhold 55% of your salary for taxes.
 But don't worry, if it's more than what you should pay in taxes, then your taxes are readjusted for the rest of the year to compensate for the preliminary high tax.